MMU needs user attention

 - Remove the orange/white PTFE tube by unscrewing the silver-blue Festo fitting from the MMU selector.

-- Pull the filament out from the tube (approximately 15 cm/ 6 ”), see if there is no groove or dent ground by the hobbed pulley.
+- Pull the filament out from the tube (approximately 20 cm/ 7.8 ”), see if there is no groove or dent ground by the hobbed pulley.
+(The pulley may be sometimes slipping and thus it grinds the filament without actually moving it.
+We need to get rid of the groove the pulley creates in the filament in this case).

 - Cut approximately 10 cm (4 ”) of the filament.
 Create a sharp tip.